 The right tree skirt can really bring a Christmas tree theme together.
 Whether you change up your tree design each year or stick to the same traditional ornaments, finding the right tree skirt or making your own will start a great new tradition to add to the season.

 Tree skirt projects truly reflect crafters and design fans of all levels.
 Show off your family quilting skills, bring the kids together to design a skirt of their own or even repurpose household items into a classic Christmas accessory.
 You can even shop together as a family to find something you all love.
-Once you’ve got the tree skirt set, you can coordinate it with the rest of your holiday decor.
-Try out a DIY Christmas stocking, make your own table centerpieces or even decorate this year’s gift wrap.
-We’ve compiled 45 unique ideas for a truly personal tree skirt.
+Once you’ve got the tree skirt set, you can coordinate it with the rest of your holiday decor and ornaments.
+To help you, we’ve compiled a list of unique ideas for a truly personal tree skirt.

 1. Repurposed Basket

 Flip a large woven wicker basket upside down and remove the bottom so you can wrap the full piece around the tree.
 This is especially helpful if you want to fully cover the base of the tree if you have toddlers or kids around.
 Leave a hole in the top to water your tree each week.

 2. Country Spirit

 If you live on a farm, arrange bunches of cotton plants into a circle to bring a natural look into your home.
 This accents the vibrant reds, greens and browns that stand out in rustic home design.
 Weave accents of the design into your Christmas tree decorations to tie the country home decor together.

 If you’re a passionate quilter, why not try out your skills with a pattern that wraps around the base of your tree each year?
 You can also transform an old quilt in need of a new life into a circular pattern.
 A hand-quilted tree skirt also makes an excellent DIY Christmas present for a family member.
 Wrap it up with some homemade ornaments and a personalized note.